 This committee, which represents all three divisions, is charged with reviewing issues related to the interests of underrepresented populations in coaching, athletics administration, officiating and the NCAA governance structure.

 Jude holds a master’s degree in Sports Management from the United States Sports Academy and was named the Academy’s 2012 Alumna of the Year.
+Jude is currently pursuing her doctoral degree.

 Jude, who is in her fourth year at Queens College, is no stranger to the Chair’s position.
 In 2009-11, she served as Chair of the Division II Nominating Committee, where she led the Committee in strengthening strategies to enhance committee nominations for ethnic minorities, launched a NCAA video on the nomination process and created an exit survey to get post committee participation feedback.
 In addition to the MOIC Chair’s position, she will continue to serve on the selection committees of the NCAA’s Woman of the Year and Leadership Institute.